ComradDoge/DogeEU4/README.md

 - T7 Continental System now asks for vassals instead of allies
 - T4 New monarchy/republic naval reform
 - Unify Islam province requirements tweaked so it might happen for once in our lifetime
+- Blockades cause monthly devastation as they do in vanilla

 [/quote]